I Saw Hell and Then Met Jesus: Jordan Samuel's Near-Death Experience

 Always.

 That means Jesus is with you in hospital rooms, cemeteries, sleepless nights, financial struggles, broken relationships, anxiety, and uncertainty.
-His love does not disappear when circumstances become difficult.
+His love does not disappear when circumstances become difficult and seemingly out of control.

 Think of a child holding a parent’s hand in the dark.
 The child may not understand the path ahead, but the parent does.
-In the same way, God asks us to trust His heart even when we do not understand His timing.
+In the same way, God asks us to trust in Him and that He has our best interest.

 When fear whispers, “You are alone,” God says, “I am with you.”